openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 The above example partially selects CAPI MachineSets and all MAPI Machinesets.
 Please note that for every unique pair of resource/APIGroup, only 1 entry is allowed in machineManagers.
 This is to avoid providing conflicting instructions for the same type of machine resource.
 The user can then use the partial label selector if further customization is required.

 It is also important to note that if a user opts out of the feature after having some machine resources updated, the opted out resources will retain the boot images that they were last updated to by this feature.
 There is no rollback to cluster install values, i.e. the original boot images that the resources started on before they were enrolled for updates.
-Opting out a machine resource simply means that the machine resources will no longer have updated boot images values
+Opting out a machine resource simply means that the machine resources will no longer have updated boot images values.

+An Success/Failure condition will be applied on the MachineConfiguration object by the MSBIC.
+This will require [some rework](https://github.com/openshift/api/pull/1789) of the `MachineConfigurationStatus` field before new condition types can be added to this object.
+The condition type names are still TBD, but could be as simple as `MSBICReconciled` and `MSBICFailed`.

 A [ValidatingAdmissionPolicy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) will be implemented via an MCO manifest that will restrict updating the `ManagedBootImages` object to only supported platforms(initially, just GCP).
 This will be updated as we phase in support for other platforms.
 Here is a sample policy that would do this: